Redtech0inc/TDGameLib/README.md

 gameLib:cloneObject(lvl: string, priority: number|nil, x: number|nil, y: number|nil, groupClones: boolean|nil)
 ```
 <b>Description:</b><br>
-allows you to make a clone of a sprite this wll create a object that share the same texture as it's parent object<br>
+allows you to make a clone of a sprite this wll create a object that share the same texture as it's parent object. new object is named: parentObject.clone[cloneNumber] e.g.:"test.string.clone1" or "test.string.clone2"<br>
 <b>Arguments:</b><br>
 >lvl: is the string that gives it the hierarchy to clone e.g:"test.string" (only sprites)